1 IN 2

 Germ cell

-• rare type of ovarian cancer (about 4% of cases)
+• rare type of ovarian cancer (less than 10% of cases)

 • usually occurs under the age of 40.